daksh2k/zippyshare-dl/README.md

 Python script to automatically download from Zippyshare using [Selenium package](https://www.selenium.dev/) and [Internet Download Manager](https://www.internetdownloadmanager.com/).\
 Download [IDM](https://www.internetdownloadmanager.com/download.html) from here for downloading multiple files hassle free.\
 The links should be in a text file.
 The **file can contain links in any way,** but can contain only one link per line.\
-The script can skip invalid or empty lines to move to the next line until EOF is reached.\
+The script can skip invalid or empty lines to move to the next line until EOF is reached and then it will auto exit.\
+EOF is calculated using 2 empty lines, the script auto exits if it counters 2 empty lines in a row.\
 If not a Zippyshare link then all the links will be opened in new tabs to download the file manually.

-### To run create a virtual environment and install dependencies from [requirements.txt](./requirements.txt).
+## To run create a virtual environment and install dependencies from [requirements.txt](./requirements.txt).
 ```
 pip install venv
 py -m venv "Your name of the environment"